MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 - **Batch mode:** In a batch mode you first write a PBS script with all the instructions/code you want to execute, and then you submit that script to the scheduler.
 The batch job script contains all the information needed, such as the location of the input and output files, as well as run parameters.
 Once the batch job starts, you can log off and the job will remain running.

-**Note: DO NOT RUN JOBS on the login nodes of the cluster.
+:red_circle: **Note: DO NOT RUN JOBS on the login nodes of the cluster.
 Always submit jobs to the compute nodes (qsub), or use the interactive mode (qsub -I)**

 GARDNER cluster uses **Torque** as a *resource manager* (Provides low-level functionality to start, hold, cancel and monitor jobs) and **Moab** as *Work-load Manager (job scheduler)* to manage the cluster resources.
 Torque/Moab is based on the **Portable Batch System (PBS)** originally developed by NASA in the early 1990s.
 As such, **Torque/Moab uses PBS directives (commands)** to receive job requests from users.